-- Thus, any violation of an invariant, a pre-condition or a postcondition is detected. - If a violation occurs within an execution of a method, the error is precisely reported. - On the other hand it is post-hoc.
+- Advantage: any violation of an invariant, a pre-condition or a postcondition is detected for "real" data - If a violation occurs within an execution of a method, the error is locally reported. - On the other hand it is post-hoc.
 Only when a problem occurred, we know where.
-And we need complete program. - □ Inefficiencies can be partly overcome by optimised compilations.
+And we need complete program. - Inefficiencies can be partly overcome by optimised compilations, but restricts the technique to very important, easy-to-compute properties